top of page

 After a life-changing auto accident in 2010 and subsequently receiving physical therapy, Natasha became inspired to pursue the field of rehabilitation.
 After receiving her B.S. in Psychology from the University of Houston, she went on to obtain her Doctor of Physical Therapy (DPT) degree from George Fox University.

-Natasha primarily specialized in pediatrics & Early Intervention during her first 3 years as a physical therapist, but after temporarily relocating to Chicago with her husband and their 2 cats (Spaghetti & Chalupa Batman) in 2019 she began working at the renowned Shirley Ryan AbilityLab where she transitioned to specializing in adult neuro.
+Natasha primarily specialized in pediatrics & Early Intervention during her first 3 years as a physical therapist, but after temporarily relocating to Chicago with her husband and their 2 rescue cats (Spaghetti & Chalupa Batman) in 2019 she began working at the renowned Shirley Ryan AbilityLab where she transitioned to adult neuro.
 During this time, she concurrently pursued her certification in canine rehabilitation (CCRT) through the Canine Rehabilitation Institute, becoming certified in 2021.

 Natasha has always had a strong passion for animals that began in her earlier years while living in Houston where she was involved with local rescues, particularly focusing on the city’s stray population.
 After moving back to Portland in 2021 and starting Amicus, Natasha is excited to finally integrate her love for helping animals with her expertise in physical therapy in order to better the lives of every single pet!